ZrutrA/ESP32-Captive-WiFi-login-page/README.md

 This project is of a testing and educational nature.
 Only use it so that you do not break the law.
 I take no responsibility for what you do with this program.

+## Connection diagram

+To build a device with ESP32-WiFi-Captive-Portal, I used the XIAO ESP32S3 module with an external WiFi antenna (you can use any ESP32 module with an external or built-in antenna).
+I also used a green LED and a USB A cable.

+I enclosed the assembled device in a housing printed on a 3D printer.
+Link to the housing design:

 ## Installation using Arduino IDE.

 1. Download and install Arduino IDE